AryanK112233/Mongodb-server/README.md

 * Click Write and wait for the image to be written to the SD Card.
 This may take some time!
 When it's finished, close the Raspberry Pi Imager.
 Then remove the Micro SD Card from your computer, and re-insert it.

-The Ubuntu image for Raspberry Pi uses cloud-initto configure the system at boot time.
-This means that in your SD card system-boot volume, there should be a YAML file, called network-config.
-Open this file in VS Code (or your favourite text editor).
+The Ubuntu image for Raspberry Pi uses cloud-init to configure the system at boot time.
+This means that in your SD card system boot volume, there should be a YAML file, called network-config.
+Open this file in VS Code (or your favorite text editor).

 Edit it so that it looks like the following.
 The indentation is important, and it's the 'wifis' section that you're editing to match your wifi configuration.
 Replace 'YOUR-WIFI-SSD' with your WiFi's name, and 'YOUR-WIFI-PASSWORD' with your WiFi password.